- UCAS Code: R4L4

 Continuous assessment ranges from online grammar tests to group projects, while oral/aural tests are performed throughout the course.

-You'll also write a dissertation in their final year.
+You'll also write a dissertation in the final year.

 Learning & teaching